 - Journey North - track the monarch migration each spring and fall http://www.learner.org/jnorth/monarch/index.html

 - Project Monarch Health - Tracks the spread of a common monarch parasite http://www.monarchparasites.org/

 Informational video/page: Monarch Life Cycle and Annual Migration

 North Dakota Monarch Butterfly and Native Pollinator Strategy

 The North Dakota Game and Fish Department and numerous other partners developed a North Dakota Monarch Butterfly and Native Pollinator Strategy in 2016.
+It was revised in spring 2018 and includes partner updates on pollinator conservation progress.
 This strategy describes the efforts - habitat conservation, education and outreach, and research and monitoring - that have recently been implemented or are proposed to be implemented for monarchs and other native pollinators in North Dakota.
 The strategy will be a “living document” for the next 5 years, or until 2020, to implement conservation efforts and demonstrate success so that the monarch and other important native pollinators are not listed as threatened or endangered.